The Screenings Settings page allows you to manage the tools Checkr provides to streamline your background check process. Use this page to:

-Use the Packages tab to search for existing or create new Packages.
+Use the Packages tab to search for existing Packages.

-To create Packages, contact Checkr Customer Support.
+To create Packages, contact Checkr Customer Success.
 Packages must be created and managed by Checkr employees.

 Programs group Geos with Packages, allowing you to manage your background check processes.
 Use Programs to organize your search criteria by job title, hiring manager, or job location.

-Checkr's customer support team will help you create Programs.
-Once your Programs are created, your team can select a Program, and see only Packages for that Program.
+Checkr's Customer Success team will help you create Programs.
+Once your Programs are created, your team can select a Program and see only Packages for that Program.
 This frees your team from making costly errors by ordering the wrong Package for a job description or location.